 - 1. How does our school know/identify that children have special educational needs and/or disabilities (SEND)? - 2.
 What are the first steps our school will take if special educational needs are identified? - 3.
 What should parents/carers do if they think their child has SEND?
 How can they raise concerns? - 4.
 How will our school include parents and pupils in planning support? - 5.
-How will our school teach and support children with SEND? - a) For children without an Education, Health and Care plan (EHCP) - b) For children with an EHC plan - 6.
+How will our school teach and support children with SEND? - a) For children without an Education, Health and Care plan (EHCP) - b) For children with an EHC plan - c) For Children in Care with a Special Educational Need - 6.
 How does our school plan the support?
 How are our resources allocated and matched to needs? - 7.
 How is the decision made about the support your child will receive? - 8.
 How will progress towards identified outcomes and effectiveness of our SEND provision be assessed and reviewed by us and how will we involve parents and children in this process? - 9.
 Who will be working with your child?